Best Walk-In Tubs of 2025

 If you’d prefer to age in place versus moving to a nursing home or similar facility, a walk-in tub is likely worth the price.

-Generally, as long as your bathroom is large enough, installation is possible — in some cases, though, it might cost as much as or more than the tub itself.
+Generally, as long as your bathroom is large enough, installation is possible.
+However, in some cases, it might cost as much as or more than the tub itself.

-If you’re still on the fence about whether a walk-in tub is right for you, check out more on the pros and cons of installing one, then evaluate your needs and budget.
+If you’re still on the fence about whether a walk-in tub is right for you, explore the pros and cons of installing one, then evaluate your needs and budget.

 Reasons for getting a walk-in tub

-According to our analysis of data from 117,152 ConsumerAffairs users who wanted to buy a walk-in tub between January 2024 and October 2024:
+Based on data from 117,152 ConsumerAffairs users who considered buying a walk-in tub between January and October 2024:

-• Medical reasons were the primary motivator for 64% of those interested in getting a walk-in tub, while 17% cited a walk-in tub as a general home upgrade.
+• The majority said medical reasons was their primary motivation, at 64%, while 17% cited a walk-in tub as a general home upgrade.

-• A few (9%) potential buyers said a geriatric care manager recommended a walk-in tub for them.
+• Of potential buyers, 9% said a geriatric care manager recommended a walk-in tub for them.

 • While 70% of individuals wanted a walk-in tub for themselves, 29% reached out on behalf of a loved one (15% for a spouse; 14% for a parent).